giespaepen/Azure-CreateLetsencrypt-Certs-Runbook/Readme.md

 # Azure Create Let's Encrypt Certificates Runbook
-> Azure Runbook to create certificates in a keyvault and to renew them.
+> Azure Powershell Runbook to create certificates in a keyvault and to renew them.

 ## Introduction
 When using azure services with e.g. custom domain names you want to use TLS of course.